maxwillers/Chips_and_Circuits/README.md

 When running this model you will receive the following output:
 - A visualization of the run with the lowest score
-- a output.csv file including the gates id's, the nets and score.
+- An output.csv file including the gates id's, the nets and score.
 This is the output of the run with the lowest score
-- a batchrun file with score, output (same as in the output file) and time of each run
+- A batchrun file with score, output (same as in the output file) and time of each run

 ---------------------------------------------------
 ## Files